marbx/MozillaThunderbirdAddon/AddressLabel/addresslabel/chrome/content/readme.txt

-?WHERE IS THIS--- About this extension ---WHERE IS THIS?
+About this extension

-Addresses are formatted as:
+Addresses are formatted by default as:
 .
-(ZIP/Postal Code) (City)
+ZIP-code City
 .
-[Country]
+Country

-Except when country is "UK":
+When country is "UK":
 .
-(City)
+City
 .
 (State/province)
 .
-(ZIP/Postal Code)
+ZIP-code
 .
-[Country]
+Country

+When country is "US", "USA", or "United States":
+.
+City, State ZIP-code
+.
+Country

-You can specify one country, probably the country you live in, to be omitted from being printed.
+In the options, you can specify one country to be omitted from being printed.